 Help on Defaulted Student Loans

-If your federal student loans are already in default, there are a couple of programs that can help you get them out of default including loan rehabilitation and loan consolidation.
+If you default on a federal student loan, here are some programs that can help you get them out of default:

 Loan Rehabilitation